AnnikenJE/assignment-webdevelopment-2024/README.md

 ## Background

-Originally built as a mandatory coursework assignment for **Web Development (15 ECTS)** — Kristiania University College, graded Approved.
+Originally built as a mandatory coursework assignment for **Web Development (15 ECTS)**, Kristiania University College, graded Approved.
 Passing it was a requirement for sitting the final exam.

 All code is handwritten.
 AI is only used to help write the README and commit messages.